Caleres’ Latest Acquisition Made the Company $42 Million Last Quarter

 The company maintained its full-year outlook.

-“Our first quarter results provided a solid start to the year, despite the continued tough retail environment,” Sullivan said.
-“We are pleased with the performance of our Allen Edmonds acquisition, the success of our integration to date, and with our continued shift toward more balanced earnings contribution from both Famous Footwear and Brand Portfolio.
+“Our first-quarter results provided a solid start to the year, despite the continued tough retail environment,” Sullivan said.
+“We are pleased with the performance of our Allen Edmonds acquisition, the success of our integration to date and with our continued shift toward more balanced earnings contribution from both Famous Footwear and Brand Portfolio.
 And although retail continues to rapidly and significantly evolve, we remain on track for 2017.”

 As of 1:20 p.m.
 ET, Caleres shares were up more than 7 percent, to $26.58.